cptclvtch/crossplatform_app/README.md

 # What is this?
- This is a template meant to be used as a starting point for creating crossplatform projects.
+ This is a C template meant to be used as a starting point for creating crossplatform projects.
  It comes bundled with SDL2 and Nuklear GUI, so feel free to use any of the functions they provide!

 ## How to setup a project
 - Clone this repository into your project folder.

 - Add the 'tcc' executable folder to your PATH environment variable.
+TCC stands for the Tiny C Compiler, and it's used for all the compilation, scripts and standard-keeping on this project.
 You can find the executable in ```tools/tcc/win32``` for Windows and ```tools/tcc/linux``` for OSX/Linux.
 - Restart your command line.

 NOTE: You can now run all the included scripts using a ```tcc script_NAME.c -run``` command.